|Alas, we arrived at the magical splendor of Victoria Falls, one of the Seven Wonders of the World.|

 “Sighting of the Day in the Bush”

-We’d certainly recommend visitors to this awe-inspiring site, one of the Seven Wonders of the World, to experience the views from both countries.
-One would definitely be missing out to only see the falls from one of the two countries.
+We’d undoubtedly recommend visitors to this awe-inspiring site, one of the Seven Wonders of the World, to experience the views from both countries.
+One would be missing out only to see the falls from one of the two countries.

-It was a tremendous amount of walking, up steep, hilly and rocky areas, particularly from the Zambian side.
-Later, when we entered Zimbabwe, which is a much easier hike, we were grateful we’d decided on seeing the falls from both countries.
+It was a tremendous amount of walking up steep, hilly, and rocky areas, particularly from the Zambian side.
+Later, when we entered Zimbabwe, a much easier hike, we were grateful we’d decided to see the falls from both countries.

 |The power of the roaring water is breathtaking.|

-Our tour guide on the Zambia side is Alec from Chris Tours who’d also collected us from the airport yesterday afternoon.
-Based on visa requirements he was unable to accompany us in Zimbabwe but will be handling our transportation for our remaining tours.
+Our tour guide on the Zambia side is Alec from Chris Tours, who’d also collected us from the airport yesterday afternoon.
+Based on visa requirements, he could not accompany us to Zimbabwe but will be handling our transportation for our remaining tours.

-After we completed the falls tour in Zambia Alec drove us the short distance (basically across the Zambezi River) to Zimbabwe.
-Although we’d already paid and received visas for entrance into Zimbabwe, we still had to go to the immigration office at the border in order to get our passports stamped for the entry and then again, later when we departed.
+After completing the falls tour in Zambia, Alec drove us the short distance (basically across the Zambezi River) to Zimbabwe.
+Although we’d already paid and received visas for entrance into Zimbabwe, we still had to go to the immigration office at the border to get our passports stamped for entry and then again, later when we departed.

-This process was somewhat disorganized but after all, we always say, as others do, “This in Africa.”
+This process was somewhat disorganized, but after all, we always say, as others do, “This in Africa.”
 Things aren’t necessarily as organized or as seamless as they may on other continents, in other countries.
-We just go with the flow, no whining or complaining and working our way through the process, the best way we can.
+We go with the flow, no whining or complaining and working our way through the process the best way we can.

 This morning, we had an incident that reminded us that “This is Africa” when we went to an ATM to get cash to pay for our tours.
-We’d paid a 25% deposit when we’d originally booked the tours with the intent of paying the balance when we arrived in Zambia, via getting Zambian kwacha from an ATM once we arrived.
+We’d spent a 25% deposit when we’d initially booked the tours with the intent of paying the balance when we arrived in Zambia via getting Zambian kwacha from an ATM once we arrived.
 The tour company doesn’t accept credit cards, per se (see below for explanation)

 |Dr. David Livingstone’s presence is felt everywhere in the massive national park.
 There will be more on him in stories to come.|